 You can also try using aquarium heaters if your grow tent is smaller than 4’ by 4’ and you want an affordable option.
 You need a pail filled with 5 gallons of water and place an aquarium heater in it.
 You have to connect power to the heater when you need it to work.
 This will also release moisture to the grow tent which your plants will love to have.
 Make sure you open the windows of the tent when the day is sunny.

-Insulate The Tent: The temperature is already too cold in winter.
-Now if you don’t insulate the tent well then the heat will get out of the tent and you can’t heat it up properly no matter what.
+The temperature is already too cold in winter.
+Now if you don’t insulate the tent kit well then the heat will get out of the tent and you can’t heat it up properly no matter what.

 Insulating doesn’t mean only stopping the air from flying outside the space.
 You can do a lot of other things like wrapping up the plant pots with aluminum foil papers, placing a plastic sheet or rug on the floor to prevent the floor from getting cold.